 Meet with Elected Officials Locally: A Step-by-Step Guide

-The Congress is underway and the stakes have never been higher.
-Changing the tax deductibility of charitable gifts is just one issue that Congress is considering; there have also been calls to eliminate important federal agencies that support museums.
+The 116th Congress is underway and the stakes have never been higher.
+There dozens of new members of Congress to reach.
+There have been repeated calls to eliminate the important federal agencies that support museums.
 Join the cause and be part of the national network of museum advocates.

 We’ve made it easy to get involved with the step-by-step guide and linked tools and resources below.

 - Option: Coordinate with/invite others in your community.
 Think about some of the museums or other non-profits you have partnered with in the past, in your city or town, or nearby.
 Let them know you are planning to request meetings or attend events, and invite them to join you.